raghakot/demystifying-convnets/README.md

 # Demystifying ConvNets

-Th goal is to maintain a collection of ipython notebooks to provide a less mathematical and more intuitive feel as to why convolutional nets work.
+The goal is to maintain a collection of ipython notebooks to provide a less mathematical and more intuitive feel as to why convolutional nets work.

 There are several excellent blog posts explaining what convolutions are, how Conv, ReLU, MaxPooling operations